Skip to content

 Library Instruction & Learning Opportunities

-- Lynda.com is has an excellent library of accessible videos on a great variety of topics.
+- LinkedIn Learning (formerly Lynda.com) has an excellent library of accessible videos on a great variety of topics.
 It also has a video about how to provide accommodations to make learning accessible to students with disabilities and meet Section 508 compliance for digital learning: Teaching Techniques: Making Accessible Learning.

 - Faculty can request a research or technology focused instruction led by a librarian.
 Please contact us at email@example.com with any accessibility needs.